Link Building Services – You Get What You Pay For

 “Absolutely right, He is director of my company and I am working and writing articles for him.”

-This is what you get when you try to take shortcuts.
+The above is what you get when you try to take shortcuts.

-This is what you get when you worry about building links solely for ranking purposes and not building an outreach program – internally or by using an external service – that takes more than simply “does this site have PR to pass?” into account.
+The above is what you get when you worry about building links solely for ranking purposes and not building an outreach program – internally or by using an external service – that takes more than simply “does this site have PR to pass?” into account.